sandeepsingh2406/Code-Search-Engine/README.md

 ---------------------------------------------------------------------------------

-**Scala test classes** (/ src/test/scala/):
+**Scala test classes** (/src/test/scala/):

 **StreamingDownlnitTest.scala**
 (Unit Testing for OhlohDownlStrMultiActor.scala)

-This unit testing perform the following unit and integration testing:
+These tests perform the following unit and integration testing:

 1. **test("Test Streaming and Downloading")** =>  this test case tests whether the user can stream a single project url from OHLOH and do indexing of the project and files.
 The assert shows the project index created on the elastic search engine for the streamed project.